-The merchants with whom I was, gathered stones and threw them at the apes on the tops of the trees.
-I did the same, and the apes out of revenge threw cocoa-nuts at us as fast, and with such gestures, as sufficiently testified their anger and resentment; we gathered up the co-coas, and from time to time threw stones to provoke the apes; so that by this stratagem to the filled our base with coca-nuts, which it had been impossible for us to have done otherwise.
-When we had gathered our number, we returned to the city, where the merchant who sent me to the forest, gave me the value of the ecous I brought; "Go ori, says he, and go the like every day until you have got money enough to carry you home."
-I thanked him for his good advice, and insensibly gathered together so many ecocoss as amounted to a considerable sum.

-The vessel in which I came, sailed with merchants, who loaded her with cocoas.
-I expected the arrival of another, which landed speedily for the like loading.
-We put out again to sea, and after some days sail, and touching at some harbours in the course of the voyage, where they bartered their goods for pepper and wood of aloes, I left the ship, and embarked on board another vessel, that arrived happily at Balsora; from whence I returned to Bagdad, where I made vast sums of my pepper, wood of aloes, and pearls.
+The merchants with whom I was, gathered stones, and threw them at the apes on the tops of the trees.
+I did the same, and the apes out of revenge threw cocoa-nuts at us as fast, and with such gestures, as sufficiently testified their anger and resentment; we gathered up the co-coas, and from time to time threw stones to provoke the apes; so that by this stratagem we filled our bags with cocoa-nuts, which it had been impossible for us to have done otherwise.
+When we had gathered our number, we returnfor the like loading.
+We put out again to sea, and after some days sail, and touching at some harbours in the course of the voyage, where they bartered their goods for pepper and wood of aloes, I left the ship, and embarked on board another vessel, that arrived happily at Balsora; from thence I returned to Bagdad, where I made vast sums of my pepper, wood of aloes, and pearls.
 I gave the tenth of my gains in alms, as I had done upon return from other voyages, and endeavoured to ease myself from my fatigues, by diversions of all sorts.